Surgery for Sleep Apnea in Children

 Tracheostomy

 Tracheostomy is a surgical procedure that temporarily opens up the trachea, ensuring that your child receives enough oxygen.
-Tracheostomy is only used for children with severe sleep apnea who do not improve with other treatments and are too young or ill to have other types of surgery.
+Tracheostomy is only used for children with severe sleep apnea who do not improve with other treatments and who are too young or ill to have other types of surgery.

-An oxygen tank may be connected to the tube, so that oxygen can be delivered into the lungs.
+An oxygen tank may be connected to the tube so that oxygen can be delivered into the lungs.
 The tracheostomy tube is held in place with surgical tape or sutures.

 For babies who cannot eat normally because of the tracheostomy tube, nutrition may be delivered through a feeding tube, which is a thin plastic tube inserted through the nose or mouth into the stomach.
-Insertion of a feeding tube is a nonsurgical procedure that can be done quickly and painlessly by a nurse.

 Resources for Sleep Apnea in Children